nitintonypaul/egarch-jdm-optimizer/README.md

 ### Monte Carlo Simulation for Expected Price

 To estimate the expected terminal asset price $S_t$ under the Merton JDM, we employ a **Monte Carlo simulation**.
-This involves generating a large number of independent sample paths for the asset price and then averaging their terminal values.
-Our implementation performs $M=200,000$ such simulations, efficiently accumulating the results in a single `double` variable (no arrays needed for storing individual paths).
+Our implementation performs a mere $M=10$ such simulations to demonstrate significant price jumps, efficiently accumulating the results in a single `double` variable (no arrays needed for storing individual paths).

 Here's the step-by-step process for each simulation: